-This equipment must be installed outside the MR environment.
-Ensure that all installations (such as securing the pumps) are performed and the equipment can work properly before using in the MR environment.
+- This equipment must be installed outside the MR environment.
+Ensure that all installations (such as securing the pumps) are performed and the equipment can work properly before using in the MR environment. - Do not use the drop sensor or PCA controller while inside the MR environment.